 The final stanzas of the poem, including the famous line 'And all men kill the thing they love', raise the ballad beyond social protest to the recognition of a universal human paradox.
 The poem's final lines, which look forward to Christ's Second Coming, point beyond social reform to the judgement of another world.

 Wilde died in 1900 at the age of 46, a mere 12 years after publishing his first work of fiction.
-He was buried in a pauper's grave on the outskirts of Paris.
+He was initially buried in a pauper's grave at Bagneaux cemetery on the outskirts of Paris.
+In 1909 his remains were moved to Père Lachaise Cemetery, with a tomb designed by Jacob Epstein.